-The school will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
-The school will always follow up with parents/carers when pupils are not in school.
-This means we need to have at least two up to date contact numbers for parents/carers.
-Parents should remember to update school as soon as possible if numbers or other details change
+We will always follow up with parents/carers when pupils are not at school.
+This means we need to have a least two up to date contacts numbers for parents/carers.
+Parents should remember to update the school as soon as possible if the numbers change.

-In response to the latest DfE guidance the school has staff who understand fully what to do when children do not attend regularly, and has appropriate procedures/policies for pupils who go missing from school.
-Staff are trained to recognise signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.
-The school have procedures in relation to taking pupils off roll when they leave school to be home educated, move away from the school's location, remain medically unfit beyond compulsory school age, are in custody for four months or more (and will not return to school afterwards) or are permanently excluded.
-We will ensure that pupils who are expected to attend school, but fail to take up the place will be referred to the local authority.
-When a pupil leaves the school we will maintain a record of their new school and the expected start date https://www.northumberland.gov.uk/Children/Looked-after/Virtual.aspx#childrennotinschool
+In response to the guidance in Keeping Children Safe in Education (2023) the school has:

+- 1. Staff who understand what to do when children do not attend regularly - 2.
+Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - 3.
+Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - 4.
+Procedures to inform the local authority when we plan to take pupils off-roll when they: - a. leave school to be home educated - b. move away from the school's location - c. remain medically unfit beyond compulsory school age - d. are in custody for four months or more (and will not return to school afterwards); or - e. are permanently excluded

+We will ensure that pupils who are expected to attend the school, but fail to take up the place will be referred to the local authority.

+When a pupil leaves the school, we will record the name of the pupil's new school and their expected start date.

-The school's behaviour and attendance lead will submit a monthly return to the LA, indicating children missing education and the DSL must review this submission before it is sent to ensure they are aware of any concerns or can add additional information
+The school's behaviour and attendance lead will submit a monthly return to the LA, indicating children missing education and the DSL must review this submission before it is sent to ensure they are aware of any concerns or can add additional information.